Skip to Main Content

 Dr. Dunbar's clinical and research interests include Barrett’s esophagus, gastroesophageal reflux disease, esophageal motility disorders, eosinophilic esophagitis, and novel endoscopic imaging technologies.

-Dr. Dunbar’s research has resulted in more than 75 publications in peer-reviewed journals and contributions to book chapters.
+Dr. Dunbar’s research has resulted in more than 85 publications in peer-reviewed journals and contributions to book chapters.
+She is one of the authors of the American College of Gastroenterology guideline for diagnosis and management of GERD.
 Additionally, she has presented her findings at scientific conferences throughout the United States and around the world.

-Dr. Dunbar is active in several professional societies, including the American Gastroenterological Association, the American Society of Gastrointestinal Endoscopy, the American College of Gastroenterology, the American Neurogastroenterology and Motility Society, the Alliance for Academic Internal Medicine, and the American Foregut Society, where she serves as Senior Associate Editor of Foregut: Journal of the American Foregut Society.
-She is also Councilor for the nonprofit American Gastroenterological Association Institute’s Esophageal, Gastric, and Duodenal Disorders Section and Endoscopy, Technology, and Imaging Section.
+Dr. Dunbar is active in multiple professional societies, including the American Gastroenterological Association, the American Society of Gastrointestinal Endoscopy, the American College of Gastroenterology, the American Neurogastroenterology and Motility Society, and the American Foregut Society.

 Dr. Dunbar was named among D Magazine's Best Doctors in 2020 and 2021.